 Ryan’s story: Freedom at Fethneys Residential Care Home

-Ryan Stray lives at Fethneys, our residential service in Worthing for up to 10 disabled adults.
-Ryan discusses meeting famous actors, becoming a famous Pompey fan, and why Fethneys is a great place to live.
+Ryan lives at Fethneys, our residential service in Worthing for up to 10 disabled adults.
+Ryan discusses meeting famous actors, becoming a famous fan of Portsmouth Football Club, and why Fethneys is a great place to live.

 I am in my late twenties and I’ve lived at Fethneys for 11 years.
 We have a good bunch of residents, and some great support workers helping us.
 I like it here.